Qualtrics Contractor Agreement on the Commissioned Processing of Personal Data

 - employees, agents, advisors, and freelancers of the data exporter (who are natural persons); and/or

-- natural persons authorized by the data exporter to use the services provided by data importer to the data exporter.
-Categories of personal data transferred
+– natural persons authorized by the data exporter to use the Service provided by data importer to the data exporter.

 The data exporter may submit personal data to the data importer and its affiliates, the extent of which is determined and controlled by the data exporter in its sole discretion, and which may include, but is not limited to, the following categories of personal data:

-The data exporter may submit special categories of data to the data importer and its Affiliates, the extent of which is determined and controlled by the data exporter in its sole discretion.
 Such special categories of data include, but may not be limited to, Personal Data with information revealing racial or ethnic origins, political opinions, religious or philosophical beliefs, trade-union membership, and the processing of data concerning an individual’s health or sex life.

 Nature of the processing